- Fintech remains the top sector post-COVID, attracting record amounts of capital.

 Notes: Data from 1/1/2019 to 5/11/2021.

-Challenges persist in the region (ones typical in emerging market economies), such as higher political, operational, logistical and security risks.
-But recent trends highlight the emergence of this sector within the Latin American ecosystem and its role in the broader innovation economy.
-With abundant capital, growing interest from international investors, proven scale with newly minted unicorns and recent successes, the future is bright for the Latin American venture ecosystem.
+Recent trends highlight how the Latin American ecosystem is expanding its role in the broader innovation economy.
+The region still faces the typical challenges of an emerging market economy, such as higher political, operational, logistical and security risks.
+But with abundant capital, growing interest from international investors, proven scale with newly minted unicorns and recent successes, the future is bright for the Latin American venture ecosystem.

-If you are a founder or investor in Latin America or are interested in learning more, please reach out by emailing Julia Figueiredo at email@example.com — we are always happy to chat.
+If you are a founder or investor in Latin America or are interested in learning more, please reach out by emailing Andy Tsao at email@example.com — we are always happy to chat.